Comment by ianburrell

 IPv6 supports multiple addresses on each machine for different scopes: global, internal, local.
 IPv6 uses address hierarchy to figure out which one to use to reach destination.

-nottorp 10 months ago
+nottorp a year ago

 Why?